Neutrino Decoherence via Modified Dispersion: Modified Dispersion Relation: Decoherence and Master Equation

 where $\kappa = 4 E^2 t \left(\dfrac{E^{a-1}}{E_P^a}\right)^2 $.
 Now, we can move back to Schr\"odinger representation as follows,

-which allows us to write the Liouville-von Neumann equation given by Eq. \eqref{eq:liouveq1} now turned to GKSL master equationwith the desired dissipator term, and we get:
+which allows us to write the Liouville-von Neumann equation given by Eq. \eqref{eq:liouveq1} now turned to GKSL master equation with the desired dissipator term, and we get:

 This is the new master equation, which incorporates the decoherence effects arising because of the modified dispersion relation.
+It should be noted here the $\rho$ in the above above expression is the density matrix of the neutrino sub-system with the Born-Markov approximation in the Schr\"odinger representation and hence should not be confused with the density matrix of the total closed system expressed in Eq.~\eqref{eq:effgksl}.
+From Eq.~\eqref{eq:newlindblad}, we can get nine coupled differential equations for neutrino density matrix as given by,

-The first term on r.h.s of \eqref{eq:newlindblad} accounts for trivial unitary dynamics of neutrino oscillations while the second term governs for neutrino-environment interactions due to MDR\footnote{In the second term of the r.h.s of Eq.~\eqref{eq:newlindblad}, the variable $t$ will denote the propagation time of the neutrinos.
+The r.h.s. of Eqs.~\eqref{eq:coupledeqs:d11}, \eqref{eq:coupledeqs:d33}, and \eqref{eq:coupledeqs:d88} vanishes due to the specific form of the disspator chosen in Eq.~\eqref{eq:diagonaldissipator}.
+Furthermore, it can be seen from Eq.~\eqref{eq:newlindblad} that it takes different forms depending on the value of $a$, which is an input from the specific theory of quantum gravity that causes the modification to the dispersion relation.
+In this study, we remain agnostic about any such theories of quantum gravity.
+Later we are going to consider a few specific values of $a$ and compare their effects.
+At this point, we note that, the first terms on r.h.s. of Eq.~\eqref{eq:newlindblad} and Eqs.~\eqref{coupledeqs} account for trivial unitary dynamics of neutrino oscillations while the second terms govern neutrino-environment interactions due to MDR\footnote{In the second term of the r.h.s of Eq.~\eqref{eq:newlindblad}, the variable $t$ will denote the propagation time of the neutrinos.
 Since in this work we are mostly dealing with ultra-relativistic neutrinos, the propagation time $t$ can be replaced with the propagation length $L$ as shown in Eq.~\eqref{eq:decohpara}.}.
-Furthermore, it can be seen from Eq.~\eqref{eq:newlindblad} that it takes different forms depending on the value of $a$, which is an input from the specific theory of quantum gravity that causes the modification to the dispersion relation, which we remain agnostic about.
-Later we are going to consider a few specific values of $a$ and compare their effects.
+Moreover, the second terms on the r.h.s. of Eq.~\eqref{eq:newlindblad} and Eqs.~\eqref{coupledeqs} give insights about the form of decoherence strength parameter.
+Its explicit time-dependence comes through the dependence on $\rho$ itself which is further discussed in Sec.~\ref{subsec:decohparae}.